Welcome back to my OFW in Thailand Series!

 Other popular jobs are those related to working in hotels or restaurants.
 Thailand is one of the top visited countries all over the world.
 With that in consideration, hotels and restaurants are abundant which in effect need more receptionist, waiters, etc.

-Who do you say are best in showing great hospitality?
+Who do you say is best in showing great hospitality?
 Of course, we Filipinos do.

 “ Gusto ko dito magtrabaho sa Thailand kasi maganda at malinis ang paligid.
 Isa pa, mura ang mga bilihin dito at mas malaki talaga ang sweldo kaysa kung magtrabaho sa Pilipinas.
 Mas nakakatulong ako sa pamilya ko.”